robinmoisson/staticrypt/README.md

 # => #staticrypt_pwd=5bfbf1343c7257cd7be23ecd74bb37fa2c76d041042654f358b6255baeab898f&remember_me
 ```

-**Pin the salt to use staticrypt in your CI in a build step** - if you want want the "Remember-me" or share features to work accross multiple pages or multiple successive deployment, the salt needs to stay the same ([see why](https://github.com/robinmoisson/staticrypt#why-does-staticrypt-create-a-config-file)).
+#### Pin the salt to use staticrypt in your CI or build step

+If you want want the "Remember-me" or share features to work accross multiple pages or multiple successive deployment, the salt needs to stay the same ([see why](https://github.com/robinmoisson/staticrypt#why-does-staticrypt-create-a-config-file)).
 If you run StatiCrypt in a CI step, you can pin the salt in two ways:

 - either commit the `.staticrypt.json` config file - you can generate a random salt and config file on your local machine with: